-Warning: You must be running the SUSE Linux Enterprise Server version 11 Service Pack 2 (SLES 11 SP3) or Service Pack 3 (SLES 11 SP3) SMW base operating system and a release of SMW 7.0 or later on your SMW in order to perform the procedures in this chapter.
+Caution: You must be running the SUSE Linux Enterprise Server version 11 Service Pack 3 (SLES 11 SP3) SMW base operating system and a release of SMW 7.1 or later on your SMW in order to perform the procedures in this chapter.

-Note: In the following sections, some examples are left-justified to better fit the page.
-Left-justification has no special significance.
+Note: In the following sections, some examples are left-aligned to better fit the page.
+Left-alignment has no special significance.